80/twenty

 The setting has a quiet intimacy, a romantic calm.
 The sun has largely been put down, inaudibly exploding on to morning somewhere far away.
 The hues of the set mostly absorbed and refracted by the earth leave the sky an inky marine darkness.
 Another day surrendered to the inexorable invasion of time, aided treacherously by my eastward journey.

-The urban dusting of light below reveals fields, streets, dark paths, neighborhoods and thoroughfares.
-A thousand little theatres, stages.
+An urban dusting of light below reveals fields, streets, dark paths, neighborhoods and thoroughfares.
+A thousand little theatres, lamped stages.
 One cannot see people from this height, only possession and control of the land.
-It is vast in scope, accumulated ownerships like snowflakes blanket like snowfall.
+It is vast in scale; accumulated ownerships like snowflakes blanket like snowfall.

 Street Food